mckenziewest/math109/syllabus.page/source.md

 <div class="spacer" aria-hidden="true">&nbsp;</div>

 ## Academic Conduct
 I ask that you only submit your own work in order to ensure that you are indeed the one learning the material and meeting the objectives.
-The disciplinary procedures and penalties for academic misconduct are described on the UW-Eau Claire Dean of Students web site: [HTTPS://WWW.UWEC.EDU/KB/ARTICLE/BLUGOLD-STUDENT-CONDUCT-CODE/](HTTPS://WWW.UWEC.EDU/KB/ARTICLE/BLUGOLD-STUDENT-CONDUCT-CODE/).
+The disciplinary procedures and penalties for academic misconduct are described on the [UW-Eau Claire Dean of Students web site](https://www.uwec.edu/kb/article/blugold-student-conduct-code/).

 <div class="spacer" aria-hidden="true">&nbsp;</div>